Last Updated on October 22, 2022

 Volume weighted moving average (backtest strategy)

 Several indicators are used for technical analysis; some of these indicators combine different market data to tell a better story about what the market is doing.
 The volume-weighted average price (VWAP), which combines both volume and price data, is one such indicator.
 But what is it?
 Can we make profitable volume-weighted moving average strategies in the markets?
+What are the best settings?

 Yes, volume-weighted moving average strategies do work.
 Our backtests show that a volume-weighted moving average can be used profitably for both mean-reversion and trend-following strategies on stocks.